Tim Thomas (ice hockey, born 1974): Personal life

 Thomas and wife Melissa have three children: two daughters and a son.
 Thomas is a Christian and a Libertarian, and has stated that the person he would most like to have dinner with is conservative TV pundit Glenn Beck.
 After winning the Stanley Cup in 2011, Thomas skipped the traditional victors' meet-and-greet with President Barack Obama at the White House on January 23, 2012; he was the only active Bruin not to attend.
 He released a statement regarding his absence:

-After retiring from hockey, Thomas resided in Sandpoint, Idaho.
-He and his family now reside in Milton, Vermont.
+After retiring from hockey, Thomas resided in Sandpoint, Idaho, and also Milton, Vermont.